-Driving In Greece – Driving Laws Αnd Road Rules 2024
+Driving In Greece – Driving Laws And Road Rules 2025

 Driving in Greece is a great way to explore the country.
-This article includes driving laws, road rules and facts that will help you survive if you are planning to drive in Greece.
+This article includes driving laws, road rules and tips that will help you survive if you are planning to drive in Greece.

-If you want to get off the beaten track in Greece, the best way is to hire a car and drive yourself.
-This way you will be able to stop wherever you want, and experience small villages and places that you wouldn’t be able to reach on a bus or a train.
+If you want to get off the beaten track in Greece, the best way is to hire a car and drive yourself!
+This way you will be able to stop wherever you want, and experience small villages and places that you wouldn’t be able to reach on public transport.

 You may have heard, however, that driving in Greece is dangerous, or that Greeks drive like crazy, and you should avoid it if you can.
 So?
 What should you do?